neil-andrew-olson/savemybonsai-site/content/bonsai/problems/soil-too-wet.md

----
-title: "Bonsai Soil Stays Wet: Causes & Solutions"
----

-{{< img src="wet-soil.png" alt="Wet Soil" >}}

-Bonsai, like all plants, require a delicate balance of moisture to thrive.
-When the soil remains consistently wet, it creates an anaerobic environment that suffocates the roots, hinders nutrient absorption, and promotes the growth of harmful fungi.
-Addressing this issue promptly is crucial for preventing root rot and ensuring the long-term health of your bonsai.
-**Understanding the Problem:**

-*   **Anaerobic Conditions:** Wet soil deprives the roots of oxygen, which is essential for respiration and nutrient uptake.
-*   **Fungal Growth:** Excess moisture creates a breeding ground for harmful fungi, such as *Phytophthora* and *Pythium*, which attack and destroy the roots.
 *   **Nutrient Imbalance:** Waterlogged soil can leach essential nutrients from the soil, leading to deficiencies that weaken the bonsai.

 **Common Causes of Soggy Bonsai Soil:**